statikbe/laravel-filament-flexible-content-blocks/documentation/configuration.md

 The default image conversions can be overwritten and new conversions can be added to the hero, overview and SEO images, as well as to the images of flexible blocks.
-Image conversions are set under the key 'models` and those of blocks are set under `flexible_blocks`.
+Image conversions are set under the key `models` and those of blocks are set under `flexible_blocks`.
 You can overwrite the conversions of all models (key: `default`) or for a specific model by adding the model under key:
 `specific`.
 First declare the image collection and then the conversion name.
 You can extend the already defined conversions by adding a `extra_conversions` array to the collection name.